martinrotter/martinrotter.github.io/_posts/2014-08-19-gsoc-amazing-three-months.md

 ### Searching the right project

 Well, one could say it's easy, but it is not.
-Tens of organizations were selected as objects of GSoC 2014 and each organization does different stuff, including web browsers, mathematical software, educational applications or desktop environments.
+Tens of organizations were selected as objects of  and each organization does different stuff, including web browsers, mathematical software, educational applications or desktop environments.
 Problem is that there is too many of possible tasks you can do.
 Each organization usually publishes a list of recommended tasks for students to do during GSoC but everybody can come with his/her own idea or proposal.

 That was not my case.
 I went through a list of participating organizations and I saw one with interesting name, BuildmLearn.
 "What does that word mean?"
 I said to me.
 I was curoius and excited when I found out that this particular organization creates software for education purposes as I have always found teaching interesting job.